Manasija: Architecture and history

 The Church of Manasija Monastery was consecrated on the Feast of Pentecost /Whitsun/ in 1418, after about 2,000 square metres of frescoes had been painted.
-Only a quarter of the paintings survived, but even these are among the most beautiful in the outstandingly rich treasure of old Serbian painting.
+Only a quarter of the paintings survived.
 History records that Despot Stefan invested great effort in finding the "most honoured and skillful workers, the most experienced icon painters".

 During the five centuries of Ottoman presence, the monastery was abandoned and wrecked several times.
 The lead roof was removed from the church, and so for over a century the frescoes inside were subject to damage by rainfall.
 As a result, about two-thirds of them were irremediably lost.
 In the 18th century, the western part of the church - the narthex - was heavily damaged in an explosion and was later rebuilt.
-The mosaic floor of that part of the church was preserved.
+The mosaic floor of that part of the church was partially preserved.

 Architecturally, the church belongs to the Morava school.
 The ground plan is in the form of a floral inscribed cross, combined with a trefoil.
 The twelve-sided dome above the central space rests on four free-standing pillars.
 At the eastern end, there are one large and two small apses, whereas two large choir conches flank the altar.
-Above the corners of the church, there are four little octagonal domes.
+Above the corners of the church, there are four small octagonal domes.
 The narthex consists of nine bays.
 Above the central bay, there is yet another dome that rests on four pillars.
 The church was built on ashlars and thin mortar beds.
 The facade decoration includes low pilasters, engaged colonettes on the conches and apses, as well as a frieze of small blind arcades on brackets running below the roof cornice.